tetsu-koba/riscv_disasm_long/README.md

    11e8c: 23 38 a4 fa  	StoreI64	a0, -80(s0)
 ```

-## Install
+## Installation

-This tool uses llvm-objdump.
-So you have to install llvm first.
+This tool relies on llvm-objdump, so you need to install LLVM first:
-For example,

 ```
 $ sudo apt install llvm
 ```

-Then
+Then, install the tool itself:
 ```
 $ go install github.com/tetsu-koba/riscv_disasm_long@latest
 ```